Liaison Committee for Specialty Boards

 D. The responsibility of the LCSB is not limited to initial evaluation of the certifying boards in medical specialties.
-Proposed changes in policy which differ substantially from those policies and procedures which prevailed at the time of approval should be reported to the Secretary of the LCSB for transmittal to the LCSB for action as required.
+Proposed changes in policy that differ substantially from those policies and procedures that prevailed at the time of approval should be reported to the Secretary of the LCSB for transmittal to the LCSB for action as required.

 E. The LCSB shall submit a report and recommendations to the ABMS and the AMA/CME for consideration by their members within one year after receipt of the application.

 F. The ABMS and the AMA/CME shall independently act on the application after receiving a recommendation for approval from the LCSB.
 An affirmative vote of two-thirds of the members of each of the ABMS and the AMA/CME, present and voting provided a quorum is present, is required to approve the new board.
 Each parent of the LCSB shall report its action to the Secretary of the LCSB.
 If one of the parents disapproves, it must transmit the reasons for disapproval to the LCSB.